andromache01/dam-removal-flow/README.md

 one function, and it does not make much sense out of context, so it is include where it is used.

-Output: Current code prints data frame into a csv file.
+Output: Current code prints output in "final results" data frame.
+Extra code at the end creates histograms of the during/after dam ratio for all dams, significant dams and non significant dams.

 Error column indicates issues with the data.
 'Error0' is indicated if the dam gage and reference gage are the same.
 'Error1' indicates that # daily flow data is not available for at least one of